subhashsubramanian/Google-meet-attendance-marker/README.md

 OR you can run the program after many sessions.

-Attendance will be taken on the sheet which is in the first position -so drag the sheet you want attendance in to first position as per your session.
+Program must be run on the sheet which on which you want attendance.